alexanderepstein/Mathematica-Functions/README.md

 # Mathematica-Functions
 Extension functions on top of Mathematica's derivative and integral function.
+Additional functions that make A.C. circuit analysis faster

 Update: Added some conversion functions to go between rectangular and polar form of a number (Everything is done in degrees rather than radians)